overwolf/overwolf.github.io/docs/status/past-incidents.md

 `Fortnite API failure`

 **Resolved** - This incident has been resolved.
-"gameEnd" + "phase" events works properly with the new queue feature that Fortnite implemented.
+"matchEnd" + "phase" events works properly with the new queue feature that Fortnite implemented.
 Oct 26, 12:07 AM GMT+3

 **Partly Resolved** - game events are available again (except "ping".
 Also, "matchEnd" event won't be triggered once the local user starts the next match without going through the lobby ("ready up" button)).